What are the best lactose-free protein shakes?

 If a food is lactose-free, it does not contain any lactose.
 Lactose-free does not mean dairy-free.
 A product can be lactose-free and still contain dairy.
 A dairy-free product, on the other hand, is necessarily lactose free.
-This is important to understand if you have a dairy allergy or sensitivity.
+This is important to understand if you have a dairy allergy.

 Why drink wholesome?